dogsbody/dans-cloud-init-config/README.md

 ## ToDo
 * Currently all files are created on the system with the same permissions of 644
 * Check that hostname is a full fqdn
+* Install Netdata
+* Remove Telegraf